 In a 1979 collection of essays, Hannah Arendt: The Recovery of the Public World, edited by Melvyn Hill, I came across transcripts from a 1972 conference on Arendt’s work.
-I found the exchange below, between Arendt and the philosopher Hans Jonas, intriguing enough to type out here for your perusal, intriguing particularly in light of recent posts.
+I found the exchange below, between Arendt and the philosopher Hans Jonas, intriguing enough to type out here for your perusal.
 I believe this, then, is the only place on the web that you’ll find this little clip, an exclusive brought to you by The Frailest Thing!
 I found the opening and closing statements by Jonas especially interesting.

 Hans Jonas: That there is at the bottom of all our being and of our action the desire to share the world with other men is incontestable, but we want to share a certain world with certain men.
 And if it is the task of politics to make the world a fitting home for man, that raises the question: “What is a fitting home for man?”